Vfmada/odin-recipes/README.md

 # Odin Recipes

 A basic recipe website created as part of The Odin Project's Foundations Course.
-It aims to practice and demonstrate the use of fundamental web skills, starting with HTML first, and then using CSS to style it in the future.
+It was built to practice and demonstrate fundamental web development skills using HTML and CSS.

-Skills and knowledge used so far:
+## Skills & Knowledge used so far

-- HTML document structure
+- Semantic HTML structure
-- Links between pages
-- Images
+- Multi-page website with internal links
+- Use of images with descriptive alt text
+- Unordered and ordered lists for ingredients and steps
+- Clean and structured CSS styling
+- Responsive design basics using relative units (`vw`, `%`, `rem`)
+- Styling buttons, links, and hover effects
-- Lists, heading and paragraphs
+- Page layout using wrappers and centered content
+- Organized file structure (HTML, CSS in separate folders)